 Legal Methods and Restrictions

 Special restrictions apply to archery tackle use during this season.
-See Legal Use of Firearms and Archery Tackle, Legal Use of Firearms & Archery Tackle for more details.
+See Legal Use of Firearms and Archery Tackle, Local Firearms for more details.

 - Archery tackle only, excluding slingbows.

 - Persons with a disability that prevents them from drawing a bow or crossbow may hunt with an arrowgun during the special archery season provided they have in possession an authorization form provided by the Department that has been completed by their physician.

 - Broadhead widths must be at least 7/8-inch wide or expand upon impact to 7/8-inch.